-We’re going to start with a simple one – if you see the “Your connection is not private” error message on your browser, the first and easiest method you can try is to simply reload the page.
+If you see the “Your connection is not private” warning message on your browser, the first and most straightforward thing you can try is to reload the page.

-This might seem too obvious.
-However, it does work most of the time.
-Chances are the SSL certificate is being reissued, or your browser failed to establish a connection to the server.
+While this might seem too obvious, it does work most of the time.
+Chances are, the SSL certificate is being reissued, or your browser failed to establish a secure connection to the web server.

 2. Don’t Use Public WiFi

-Using a public network like a café or an airport WiFi is the most common reason users get this error.
+Using a public network like a café or an airport WiFi is the most common reason users encounter this error.

-These days, HTTPS is a must for any website, especially those that collect private information.
+These days, HTTPS is a must for any website, especially if it collects private information.
 Unfortunately, public networks usually run on HTTP instead of HTTPS.

-If you perform transactions through a public network, the information you input won’t be encrypted like on HTTPS.
-It will be shown as plain text, and anyone using the same WiFi network can steal your data if they know what they’re doing.
+If you perform transactions on a public network, the information you input won’t be encrypted like on HTTPS.
+It will be transferred in plain text, and anyone using the same WiFi network will be able to steal your personal data if they know what they’re doing.
 That is why your browser will automatically show the message “Your connection is not private” to warn you.

-Instead of using public WiFi, try loading the website while connected to more private networks like your home WiFi or mobile data.
+Instead of using public WiFi, try loading the website while connected to a private network like your home WiFi or mobile data.

 3. Clear Your Browsing Data

-One method to try when getting the “Your connection is not private” error is to delete the stored data in your browser, such as cookies or cache, images, and files.
+One method to try when experiencing the “Your connection is not private” error involves deleting the data your browser has stored, such as cookies, images, and files.

-To clear browser cache in Chrome, follow these steps:
+To clear the browser cache on Chrome, follow these steps:

-- Click on the three dots in the top-right corner and then on History.
+- Click the three dots at the top-right corner and select History.

 - Hit the Clear Browsing Data option on the left.

-- Tick the boxes under the Basic tab to clear your browser cache and cookies, or go to the Advanced tab for more options.
+- Tick the boxes under the Basic tab to clear your browser’s cache and cookies or navigate to the Advanced tab for more options.

-- On the Time range drop-menu, select All time.
+- From the Time range drop-down menu, select All time.